enormandeau/lawn_dart/README.md

 canalize my C programming apprenticeship.
 I am, however, keen on getting feedback and ideas about how to turn this baby project into a useful program.

-This is developed with Linux and MacOSX users in mind, although it should work fine under Windows.
+**Lawn Dart** is developed with Linux and MacOSX users in mind, although it should work fine under Windows.
 I do not use Windows, however, so I cannot confirm it.
 If anybody would like to report on Windows usage or specificities about installation, I will be glad to add the information in this manual.

+# TODO
+- Incorporate more realistic drag equation
+- Calculate gravity as a function of altitude
+- Use real motor data (stored in `/data/motors`)
+- Parse command line arguments with parameters

 # Installing
 To use **Lawn Dart**, you will need to compile it.
 From the `src` folder,